Abstract Integration in Net Convergence Structures: Introduction, Historical Context and Some Notation.

-From the point of view of integration theory, specially considering the breadth and generality of Riemann integration and the various type of convergences in partially ordered spaces defined in the last section, its interesting to consider convergence structures, compatible with the algebraic operations involved, that generalize and unify them - the partially ordered and topological cases being only specific examples of this general structure.

-This idea is not new, and actually resurfaced independently in various places in the integration theory literature, such as \cite{deleanu}, \cite{boccutoxenofon}, \cite{boccutocandeloro2003a}, \cite{mcshaneriemann}, \cite{fleischerchange} \cite{buckley1970weak} and \cite{popescurickart}, all which cites the partially ordered case as the main motivation, or as a particular interesting example.
-We will leave the development of the general theory of such integration procedures for general spaces, not necessarily partially ordered, for another article, and focus primarily on the case of net convergence structures, in the sense of \cite{convergencestructuresvanderwalt} and \cite{vanderwaldlocallysolid}, with further axioms stated by \cite{boccutocandeloro2003a} (see also \cite{boccutoxenofon}) and \cite{boccutosambucini2023}, which are tailor made for our work on Riemann integral, in conjunction with the construction of \cite{szaznetintegralconvergence} and \cite{fleischersemigroup}.
+To unify the different notions of order-based and topological convergences above, we shall need a concept that abstracts the notion of convergence independently of the presence of a topology or order in the space in question.
+Various notions of this idea exists, with varying generality, in the works \cite{gahler1}, \cite{gahler2}, \cite{dolecki}, \cite{doleckiconvergence}, \cite{Higgs} and others.
+Usually, this notion of "convergence structure" is presented in the language of filters, which are more adapted to topology.
+As our focus is integration, nets are more intuitive and useful.
+Therefore, we shall use the recent contributions of \cite{vanderwaldlocallysolid} and \cite{convergencestructuresvanderwalt}, which developed this theory in the context of nets.

-We first fix, following the terminology and definitions of \cite{convergencestructuresvanderwalt}, the space $\mathcal{N}(X)$ as the set of all admissible nets (see the next comments) in an abstract space $X$ which will always denote, except when specified, a Riesz space - even though most results of this section, and work, are valid for lattice ordered groups or semigroups.
-It is important to point out that the concept of an admissible net is of a technical nature (based on the axioms of ZFC, as explained in \cite{convergencestructuresvanderwalt}), which we are not going to emphasize much - it is always possible to find, for each net, an admissible net such that the two have equal limit in the sense of the next definition.
+In this sense, following \cite{convergencestructuresvanderwalt}, we fix the space $\mathcal{N}(X)$ as the set of all admissible nets in an abstract (non-empty) space $X$.
+The concept of an admissible net is of a technical nature (based on the axioms of ZFC, as explained in \cite{convergencestructuresvanderwalt}), which we are not going to emphasize much - it is always possible to find, for each net, an admissible net such that the two have equal limit in the sense of the next definition.
 So, we shall work only with this class (i.e, identify nets with its admissible class) and comment no further.

+In the rest of this work $I$ and $L$ will, in general, denote general directed (upwards or downwards) sets that are to serve as the domain of the nets.
+We shall not refrain to use other (Latin) indexes when these two are already in use in the same context.

-To give the essential definition, we need (see Page 4 of \cite{convergencestructuresvanderwalt}):
+We begin with the following preliminary concept (see Page 4 of \cite{convergencestructuresvanderwalt}):

 \begin{definition} [Quasi-Subnet]

 Given two nets $\{x_{i}\}_{i \in I}$ and $\{y_{i^{'}}\}_{I^{'}}$, we say that the latter is a quasi-subnet of the former if for every $i_{0} \in I$ there exists $i^{'}_{0} \in I^{'}$ such that: